 Experts will carry out scientific and technical reviews of the potential impact of the proposal and the ability of the applicant’s team to effectively use the Summit and Theta systems.
 Potential scientific impact is the predominant determinant for awards.
 INCITE awards are large—often 100 times greater than more generally available allocation programs—and a limited number of projects are selected each year.
 Campaigns chosen by the INCITE program typically cannot be performed anywhere else and require extremely large high-performance computing systems, large awards of time, high performance storage or networking capabilities or the unique LCF architectural infrastructure to succeed.

-- The Early Career Track has been added for those PIs who are within 10 years from earning their PhD (PhD on or after December 31, 2012) and who have not been a previous INCITE PI.
+- Introduced in 2021, the Early Career Track option is available for those PIs who are within 10 years from earning their PhD (PhD on or after December 31, 2012) and who have not been a previous INCITE PI.

 It is strongly recommended that authors comply with the guidelines established below, because they will be used to assist in the review of proposals.
 Templates for all sections are available.